Bluesquare is happy to release the new ORBF : effectively managing RBF & strategic purchasing on top of your DHIS2 platform(s)

 How ORBF brings added value in Cameroon.

 Over the last few months, Cameroon’s PBF Program upgraded their data system from the former PBF data management system, OpenRBF, to the new and improved ORBF.
 This transition included an overhaul of the existing data system to migrate the program to Bluesquare’s new modularized architecture.
-ORBF now provides the PBF team with a more flexible system to meet their program needs and a greater level of autonomy so that they can update their system themselves as the program evolves.
+ORBF now provides the PBF team with a more flexible system to meet their program needs.
+It also provides a greater level of autonomy so that they can update their system themselves as the program evolves.

 Matching our technology to the individual context

 Each national PBF program has its unique organisational elements to take into consideration.
-Cameroon’s new PBF system uses DHIS2 as the central data management system and Bluesquare’s suite of products to improve how data is collected, managed, and then visualized.
-ORBF, Bluesquare’s computational rules engine, supports calculations that could otherwise not be computed and stored in DHIS2.
+Cameroon’s new PBF system uses DHIS2 as the central data management system and Bluesquare’s suite of products to improve how they collect, manage, and then visualize data.
+ORBF, Bluesquare’s computational rules engine, supports calculations that DHIS2 could otherwise not compute and store.

 Cameroon’s PBF program required to develop new features for ORBF.
 In Cameroon, ORBF had to support a use case where facilities are split into groups of contracted and sub-contracted facilities.
 A primary facility is responsible for helping the sub-contracted facilities improve their performance.
 Performance is measured for each facility, and then the contracted groups of facilities, by applying a set of equations to the number of services provided and scores from routine quality assessments.